Dreamworld Wildlife Foundation

-The Dreamworld Wildlife Foundation (DWF) is an international non-governmental organization founded in 2012.
+The Dreamworld Wildlife Foundation (DWF) is an international non-governmental organisation founded in 2012.
 The foundation is based at the Dreamworld amusement park on the Gold Coast, Australia.
 DWF primarily focuses on animal welfare.

-The DWF has launched several of project which primarily focuses on bilbies, koalas, tigers and tree kangaroos along with other animals based at the Dreamworld Corroboree and Tiger Island.
+The DWF has launched several projects primarily focusing on bilbies, koalas, tigers and tree kangaroos along with other animals based at the Dreamworld Corroboree and Tiger Island.

 History

 Dreamworld had previously run the Dreamworld Tiger Fund from 1997 and had raised over A$1 million over 15 years.
-The fun relied on merchandise sales, tiger photos and donations from Dreamworld guests.
+The fund relied on merchandise sales, tiger photos and donations from Dreamworld guests.
 The DWF was established in March 2012, collaborating with existing wildlife conservation groups to bring substantial financial support to the conservation movement on a global scale.
 Since its foundation, the DWF has launched several projects and has raised over A$2 million from merchandise sales, animal encounters and donations.
 Since its foundation, the DWF has become the world's largest tiger donor.
 In March 2021, Dreamworld's General Manager of Life Science, Al Mucci resigned from the DWF.
 He was replaced by Michelle Barnes.